Feb

 • observation is usually appropriate

-• clone-directed therapy is inappropriate
+• clone-directed therapy is generally not indicated

-• disease-directed treatment is rarely required
+• disease-directed treatment is often not required

 Framework application